mcubescloud/site/_posts/2019-12-29-Creating-and-Deleting-AMI-using-Python-with-Mail-Notification-Without-SNS.md

 ---
-title: Mail Notification on Creation and deletion of AMI - Python
+title: Mail Notification on Creation and deletion of AMI-Python
 date: 2019-12-29 13:51:00 +0000
 description: Using python in lambda , we are going to see how to automate the ami creation and deletion with email notification without using SNS.